Shou/boolean-like/README.md

-A set of logical combinators, under the typeclasses `Andlike`, `Orlike`, and `Xorlike`, defining operations dealing with boolean-representable structures.
+A set of logical combinators under the typeclasses `Andlike`, `Orlike`, and `Xorlike`, defining operations dealing with *boolean-representable* structures.
 `Maybe` which has true-like `Just` and false-like `Nothing`, or `[a]` by true-like non-empty list and false-like empty list.
 It also introduces the optional `Falsifier` which is for unary false-like constructors, such as